 We were honoured to have surgeon David Sellu address our annual Expert Witness Conference in Oxford in December 2020.

-Mr Sellu talked about the events leading up to his conviction and imprisonment for gross negligence manslaughter following the death of a patient, and his successful appeal in 2016.
+Mr Sellu talked about the events leading up to his conviction and imprisonment for gross negligent manslaughter following the death of a patient, and his successful appeal in 2016.
 Mr Sellu was comprehensively cleared of all allegations by the Medical Practitioners Tribunal Service (MPTS) in 2018, leaving him free to return to practice once again.

 This experienced, well-respected surgeon should have been able to trust that the legal processes to which he was subjected were fair and faultless.
 The family of the patient who died were entitled to expect full and proper investigations into the death of their loved one to take place.